David P. Billington, Jr.

 Assisted editor of the Papers of Joseph Henry, nineteenth century American physicist and first secretary of the Smithsonian Institution.

-1982-85 M.A. in International Affairs, The Nitze School of Advanced International Studies (SAIS), Johns Hopkins University
+1982-85 M.A. in International Affairs, School of Advanced International Studies (SAIS), Johns Hopkins University

 Major areas: Western Europe and International Economics.
 Coursework also in Russia and the Non-Russian Republics, Middle East, and Japan.